RodeoYeeHa/behave2unitgen/README.md

     		return null;
     	}

-With these two methods, we map the "Given..." part of our storys scenario with the right methods in our Unit Test.
+With these two methods we map the "Given..." part of our story's scenario with the right methods in our Unit Test.
 We tell behave2unitgen to store the Datatable of the story into a parameter called $contactBefore.

-In JBehave, the parameter would be directly passed into the test-method as a parameter.
+In JBehave the parameter would be passed directly into the test-method as a parameter.
 Here we use a separate method and mark it with the @StoryParameter-Annotation.
 This method will be implemented by behave2unitgen later, so we only have to return null.

-Now we extend this a bit to use DBUnit to store the data for us:
+Now we extend this to use DBUnit to store the data for us:

     	@Test
     	@Given(value = "Given the Contacts:$contactsBefore")